geoscixyz/gpg/content/induced_polarization/induced_polarization_measurements_data.rst

 Two types of time domain data
 =============================
 Consider the experiment illustrated in the following figure.
-Current is injected into the ground at the \\(I\\) source electrodes and voltage is measured at the \\(V\\) potential electrodes.
+Current, \\(I\\), is injected into the ground at the source electrodes and voltage, \\(V\\), is measured at the potential electrodes.
 The source is DC (direct current) in the sense that when it is on, there is no variation.
 However, in this case it is turned on and off with a duty cycle as shown in the figure.
 Two methods of measuring chargeability in the time domain are described below.

 .. figure:: ./images/IP_source.gif